Akash Bashir: Suicide bombing attempt

-Cause of beatification of canonization
+Cause of beatification and veneration

-On 31 January 2022, the cause of beatification and canonization of Bashir was introduced by the Archdiocese of Lahore.
+On 31 January 2022, the beatification process of Akash Bashir was introduced by the Archdiocese of Lahore.
 Pope Francis declared Bashir a Servant of God.
-He is the second native Pakistani candidate for sainthood in history of the Catholic Church in Pakistan after the martyred Catholic politician Clement Shahbaz Bhatti who was assassinated in 2011.
+He is the second native Pakistani Servant of God in the history of the Catholic Church in Pakistan, after the martyred Catholic politician Clement Shahbaz Bhatti who was assassinated in 2011.